 The developers CGN and EDF have launched a website which provides information and an opportunity to ask questions and feedback comments at this early stage.
 The website can be found at www.ukhpr1000.co.uk

-China General Nuclear Power Corporation (CGN) and EDF had submitted a joint application through their joint venture company GNS (General Nuclear System Ltd) to BEIS (Department for Business, Energy & Industrial Strategy) in October 2016 to begin the GDA process for a UK version of the HPR1000 nuclear technology.
+China General Nuclear Power Corporation (CGN) and EDF had submitted a joint application through their joint venture company GNS (General Nuclear System Ltd) to DESNZ (Department for Energy Security and Net Zero) in October 2016 to begin the GDA process for a UK version of the HPR1000 nuclear technology.
 The reference plant for the design is CGN’s Fangchenggang Plant Unit 3 in China which is under construction and on schedule.

 This is a key step in the development of proposals from CGN and EDF for a new nuclear power station at Bradwell in Essex.
 The UK's joint regulators, the Office for Nuclear Regulation and the Environment Agency provide rigorous, independent scrutiny of the plans.
 All nuclear operators in the UK must work within this strict regulatory framework, and all reactor designs satisfy the safety, security and environmental requirements of the Generic Design Assessment process.